Óscar Romero: Early life

-Óscar Romero was born on 15 August 1917 to Santos Romero and Guadalupe de Jesús Galdámez in Ciudad Barrios in the San Miguel department of El Salvador.
-On 11 May 1919, at the age of one, Romero was baptized into the Catholic Church by the priest Cecilio Morales.
+Óscar Arnulfo Romero y Galdámez was born on 15 August 1917 in Ciudad Barrios, San Miguel, El Salvador; his parents were Santos Romero Garcilazo and Guadalupe de Jesús Galdámez Portillo.
+Romero was baptized on 11 May 1919 at the age of one by the priest Cecilio Morales.

 Romero entered the local public school, which offered only grades one through three.
 When finished with public school, Romero was privately tutored by a teacher, Anita Iglesias, until the age of thirteen.
 During this time Romero's father trained him in carpentry.
 Romero showed exceptional proficiency as an apprentice.
 His father wanted to offer his son the skill of a trade, because in El Salvador studies seldom led to employment, however, Romero broached the idea of studying for the priesthood, which did not surprise those who knew him.